Convert Hertz to Kilohertz

 When do you need to convert between Hertz and Kilohertz?

-A frequency unit equal to 1,000 Hz.
+A frequency unit equal to exactly 1,000 Hz.
 Hertz and Kilohertz are both frequency units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.